 That grief and loss require holistic and multifaceted

 That achieving effective holistic & multifaceted support services requires a national-level organizational effort

-Dr. Horesh is a licensed clinical psychologist and senior lecturer and head of the Trauma & Stress Research Lab at Bar-Ilan University’s Department of Psychology.
+Prof. Horesh is a licensed clinical psychologist and senior lecturer and head of the Trauma & Stress Research Lab at Bar-Ilan University’s Department of Psychology.
 He is also an adjunct assistant professor at New York University’s Department of Psychiatry.
-Dr. Horesh is both a practicing clinician and researcher.
+Prof. Horesh is both a practicing clinician and researcher.
 His research focuses on factors associated with vulnerability and resilience to traumatic stress.
-Dr. Horesh studies a variety of trauma-exposed populations, including women following childbirth and pregnancy loss, individuals with Autism Spectrum Disorder and PTSD, and spouses of combat veterans.
+Prof. Horesh studies a variety of trauma-exposed populations, including women following childbirth and pregnancy loss, individuals with Autism Spectrum Disorder and PTSD, and spouses of combat veterans.
 Danny conducts mindfulness-based psychotherapy with many of his patients experiencing stress-related issues.
 Danny is keen to offer mental health support to families after pregnancy and infant loss.